rafaellevy/verdance-privacy-policy/README.md

 Purpose: Could we get your location in order to show you your local weather and air quality Please note that you can decline a permission or revoke it after you granted it in the iOS settings.
 If you do so, the functionality of WeatherPets may be limited as a result.

+- Name

+Purpose:

+- Address

+Purpose:

 #### 2. Personal Information Sharing
 - We do not share any personal information.
 #### 3. Tracking Technologies
-- Neither WeatherPets nor any third party services are using tracking technologies.
+- Neither Verdance nor any third party services are using tracking technologies.

 #### 4. Social Logins
-- WeatherPets does not use any social login functionality.
+- Verdance does not use any social login functionality.

 #### 5. In-app Purchase Information

-- WeatherPets does not process any in-app purchase information.
+- Verdance does not process any in-app purchase information.

 #### 6. Children's Personal Information

-- Users of WeatherPets must be at least 13 years old.
+- Users of Verdance must be at least 13 years old.
 We do not knowingly collect personal information from children.
 If we learn that we have collected personal information from a child, we will take all reasonable steps to delete it as soon as possible.
 If you become aware that a child has provided personal information to us, please contact us at the contact information below.

 #### 7. How Long We Keep Your Personal Information

- - We do not collect any personal information
+ - We do not collect any personal information EDIT%%%%%%%%%%%%%%%%%%%%%%%%%%%%

 #### 8. How We Protect Your Personal Information

-- We do not collect any personal information
+- We do not collect any personal information EDIT%%%%%%%%%%%%%%%%%%%%%%%%%%%%

 #### 9. Policy Changes

 - When we make material changes to this privacy policy, for example, due to app updates or changes in the law, we will post the updated policy here.
-The policy will always apply in the version at the time of your use of WeatherPets even if you downloaded WeatherPets at a time when a previous policy version was applicable.
+The policy will always apply in the version at the time of your use of Verdance even if you downloaded Verdance at a time when a previous policy version was applicable.

 #### 10. Accessibility